saichandrapandraju/trusty-redteam/README.md

-# Universal API for LLM Red Teaming (Medium Version)
+# Universal API for LLM Red Teaming

 A streamlined API for LLM vulnerability testing.